hyhy987/tp/docs/DeveloperGuide.md

 ![DeleteClientSequence.png](images/DeleteClientSequence.png)

- **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
+ **Note:** The lifeline for `DeleteClientCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.

 How the `Logic` component works:

-1. When `Logic` is called upon to execute a command, it is passed to an `FoodBookParser` object which in turn creates a parser that matches the command (e.g., `DeleteClientCommandParser`) and uses it to parse the command.
+1. When `Logic` is called upon to execute a command, it is passed to an `FoodBookParser` object which in turn creates a parser that matches the command (e.g. `DeleteClientCommandParser`) and uses it to parse the command.
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteClientCommand`) which is executed by the `LogicManager`.
+1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g. `DeleteClientCommand`) which is executed by the `LogicManager`.
 1. The command can communicate with the `Model` when it is executed (e.g. to delete a person and associated deliveries).<br>
    Note that in the code this can take several interactions (between the command object and the `Model`) to achieve.
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.